BrandonCorey/JS_130_Notes/promises_and_async_await.md

 ### Important Note ###
 - Remeber that `await` used with a promise will return a fulfillment value (argument to resolve/reject), whereas `then` returns a new promise
 - `async` and `await` are newer syntax, and are more popular then using `then` since it allows you to write synchronous looking code
+- `then` lets us immediately provide callbacks to do something with the fulfilment value, whereas `async` and `await` let us use it like a normal variable

 ```javascript
 // Create promise